 "It's still a little far away, so it's not a number that I can achieve next year or anything like that, so I want to keep building on it one step at a time.
 However, at my age, it's difficult to have a numerical goal, but 200 wins is a number that motivates me, so I want to work hard to reach that goal."

-- Which Pacific League player would you like to play against?
+—Which Pacific League player would you like to face?

-"Kiyomiya (Yoshiyuki) (Nippon-Ham) and Nakagawa (Orix Buffaloes), who is a junior at PL Gakuen.
-Kiyomiya and I played against each other on a TV program when I was in elementary school, and we talked about how we should play against each other if we ever become professional baseball players, so I'm happy that those words have come true."
+"Kiyomiya (Yuki) of the Nippon-Ham Fighters and Nakagawa (Orix Buffaloes), who is my junior from PL Gakuen High School.
+When Kiyomiya was in elementary school, we played against each other on a TV program, and we talked about how 'if we ever become professional baseball players, let's play against each other,' so I'm happy to see that our promise come true."

 ―To Rakuten Eagles fans.